aroemers/crustimoney/README.md

 The names of the rules can have an `=` sign appended, for the auto-named feature discussed earlier.

-Note (for the purists) that the `.` (dot, match any non-newline char) and `ε` (epsilon, match the empty string) from the original PEG paper are missing.
+> ℹ️ Note (for the purists) that the `.` (dot, match any non-newline char) and `ε` (epsilon, match the empty string) from the original PEG paper are missing.
-This is on purpose.
+> This is on purpose.
-The other available constructs, such as regular expression support, have far better performance characteristics and nicer result trees.
+> The other available constructs, such as regular expression support, have far better performance characteristics and nicer result trees.

 ## Data-based grammar